Rick Middleton

+Early life

+Middleton was born in Toronto, Canada on Dec 4, 1953 to his parents Terry & Dick Middleton.
+He began skating at 4 years old when his dad froze a small rink in the backyard and the older boys would take him on the ice so they could skate.
+He would start playing organized hockey when he was 6 years old along with playing street hockey with his neighbors.
+As a youth, Middleton played in the 1966 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Wexford, Toronto.
+Middleton’s family became very supportive of career his father who was a printer by trade would print flags that would say "Go Wexford Go" for the parents to wave at games.
+Middleton continued to play for the team until he turned 13.
+When he received an invitation tryout with a new organization in the Toronto Hockey League with the Toronto Young Nationals.
+Middleton would make the team spending the next 3 years with the team greatly improving his play.

 Playing career

-As a youth, Middleton played in the 1966 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Wexford, Toronto.

-A right winger, Middleton was drafted in the first round, 14th overall, by the Rangers in the 1973 NHL Amateur Draft after a glittering junior career with the Oshawa Generals in which he led his league in scoring his final year and was named to the league's Second All-Star Team.
-He spent the 1973–74 season with the Rangers' farm team, the AHL Providence Reds, earning rookie of the year honors and being named to the AHL's First All-Star Team.
+A right winger, Middleton was drafted in the first round, 14th overall, by the Rangers in the 1973 NHL Amateur Draft after a glittering junior career with the Oshawa Generals in which he led his league in scoring with his final year with 137 points in 62 games and was named to the league's Second All-Star Team and was awarded the Red Tilson Trophy as the leagues MVP.
+He spent the 1973–74 season with the Rangers' farm team, the AHL Providence Reds, earning rookie of the year honors with 84 points in 63 games also being named to the AHL's First All-Star Team.
+He was also named the AHLs rookie of the year for that season.

 Middleton made the big club during the 1974–75 season, and despite suffering injuries that restricted him to 47 games, scored 22 goals in that limited time.
 The following season was not as spectacular, as he scored 24 goals in 77 games while showing defensive deficiencies.